IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 where:
 -   **alias** SHALL match the optional string within the SAML Assertion\'s Subject element SPProvidedID attribute
--   **user** SHALL macth the required content of the SAML Assertion\'s Subject element
+-   **user** SHALL match the required content of the SAML Assertion\'s Subject element
 -   **issuer** SHALL match the X-Assertion Provider entity ID contained with the content of SAML Assertion\'s Issuer element